 Scarborough's North Marine Road is home to Scarborough County Cricket Club, a cricket watchers delight, regularly hosting Championship and one-day matches in the coastal sunshine.

-Another great spectacle is the 5-day Scarborough Cricket Festival played in August, plus another 5 days earlier in the summer.
+Another great spectacle is the 4-day Scarborough Cricket Festival played in August, plus another 5 days earlier in the summer.
 If you love cricket and fancy a day by the sea too, you'll be bowled over by Scarborough.

-The Scarborough Club runs five teams, Under 11’s and Under 15’s in the Derwent Valley Junior League, the 3rd XI in the Beckett League, the 2nd XI in the York and District Senior League and the 1st XI in the Yorkshire ECB County Premier League.
+Away from Yorkshire CCC, The Scarborough Club runs five teams, Under 11’s and Under 15’s in the Derwent Valley Junior League, the 3rd XI in the Beckett League, the 2nd XI in the York and District Senior League and the 1st XI in the Yorkshire ECB County Premier League.